 ext on paper or the computer screen, words spoken over the phone.
 To be clear, I call this Technologically-Mediated Telepathy, or TMT for short, and every time I refer to telepathy, this is the kind I mean.
 Even language itself is a technology – it is after all the brain’s most fundamental artifice but an artifice nonetheless.
 So even speaking to each other, whispering intimacies in each other’s ears or shouting from a mountaintop is a form of TMT.

-Writing is just one of many TMTs.
-A finite set of symbols arranged in infinite recombinations wrestles what’s on my mind into text.
-You try to decode it.
+Writing is another TMT.
+I’m arranging a finite set of symbols – 26 in English plus some other marks – in infinite recombinations to wrestle what’s on my mind into what you’re reading.
+You’re reading.
 You’re reading my mind through the technology of the alphabet, a machinery so ubiquitous, powerful and transparent, we forget to see it as a technology at all.

 Communication technologies evolve on an upward sloping line, asymptotically, toward the essential urge that powers it: pure mind-to-mind communication.
 We want to become truly intersubjective beings, transmitting pure thought, sensation, and experience to each other instantaneously and without mediation or translation.

 All communication is an attempt by one mind to transmit information to another mind seeking to understand it.
 Even when you talk to yourself, and certainly when you write, you are your own first audience.